dougissi/wordle-replay-react/docs/markdown/news/2024-05-31_nyt_wordlearchive.md

 They finally did it.
 The New York Times launched their own [Wordle Archive](https://wordlearchive.com/).
-The initial version that launched was so full of full of advertisements that it was basically unusable.
-It also used _a ton_ of memory, enough that could slow a user's whole computer down.
-But they've cleaned it up since then, and I'm happy about that for the community.
-I'm sure they'll continue to improve it in the future.
+I'm both happy and sad to report that it's so full of full of advertisements that it's nearly unusable.
+It also used _a ton_ of memory, literally 1.3 GB, which is enough that could slow a user's whole computer down.
+Perhaps they'll improve it in the future.

-Perhaps they'll even glean some inspiration from Wordle Replay!
+Maybe they'll even glean some inspiration from WordleReplay.com?